gitlabhq/gitlabhq/doc/user/project/milestones/index.md

 ## Quick actions

-[Quick actions](../quick_actions.md) are available for assigning and removing project milestones only.
-[In the future](https://gitlab.com/gitlab-org/gitlab-ce/issues/34778), this will also apply to group milestones.
+[Quick actions](../quick_actions.md) are available for assigning and removing project and group milestones.